 Need a safe and confidential place to talk about your mental health and wellbeing?

-Our Youth and Community Facilitators will help you develop tools to look after your emotional health and wellbeing.
-As well as supporting your Community groups, parents and carers seeking advice.
+HeadStart focuses on the prevention of mental ill health and will help you (10-16 year olds) develop tools to look after your emotional health and wellbeing.
+As well as supporting your community groups, parents and carers seeking advice.

 You can also find support online via www.kooth.com